nicohilborn/hilborn.J-week-10/README.md

 # hilborn.J-week-10
 The image file for compressed in: compressed.jpg

-The image file for Webp is: Wedp.webp
+The image file for Webp is: Webp.webp